-Procedures for assessing PSF and and ERF have been published using standard CT performance phantoms such as the ACR phantom or CATphan.
-Alternatively, the derivative of the edge response function (ERF) measured from the oversampled outside edge of, for example, the phantom as in the reference by Judy 7 can be used to evaluate spatial resolution using the COPD Gene phantom itself.
-At present methodology for estimating in-plane and through-plane resolution using the COPD Gene phantom is in development and the committee recommends the ACR and CATphan as the reference standards. .
+Procedures for assessing PSF and and ERF havehas been been published using standard CT performance phantoms such as the ACR phantom or CATphan.
+Alternatively, the derivative of the edge response function (ERF) measured from the oversampled outside edge of, for example, the -phantom as in the reference by Judy can be used to evaluate spatial resolution using the COPD Gene phantom itself.
+At present methodology for estimating in-plane and through-plane resolution using the COPD Gene phantom is in development and the committee recommends the ACR and CATphan as the reference standards., or using standard CT performance phantoms such as the ACR phantom or CATphan.

-Using either the ACR or CATphan, the procedure for measuring Edge Enhancement (EE) shall be performed as follows:
+Using either the ACR or CATphanphantom, the procedure for measuring Edge Enhancement (EE) shall be performed as follows:

-1. The assessor shall derive the EE from the edge response function according to the equation:
+1. The assessor shall derive the EE shall be derived from the edge response function according to the equation:

-$$EE (\%) = 100 \left(\frac{EE_m}{EE_r} - 1 \right),$$
+$$EE (\%) = 100 \left( \frac{EE_m}{EE_r} - 1 \right),$$

-Where EE_m is the maximum observed contrast along the ERF and EE_r is the reference value calculated as the mean HU value within a uniform region of the edge material (e.g. the outer chest wall equivalent uniformity ring).
+Where $EE_m$ is the maximum observed contrast along the ERF and $EE_r$ is the reference value calculated as the mean HU value within a uniform region of the edge material (e.g. the outer chest wall equivalent uniformity ring).
 The derived response functions shall meet the specifications outlined for edge response in Table 3.1.2.
 Specifications are restated here for convenience and include:

 a.
-Maximum edge enhancement \leq 3%.
+Maximum edge enhancement $\leq$ 3%.

-The assessor shall use the CATphan or similar; the assessor shall perform the procedure for measuring through-plane resolution (slice profile) as follows:
+The assessor shall use Using the CATphan or similar; the assessor shall perform, the procedure for measuring through-plane resolution (slice profile) shall be performed as follows: